wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

     %i1 read("test.mac");

 You can be use `.mac` files for writing own library of macros.
-But since they donât contain enough structural information they cannot be read back as a wxMaxima session.
+But since they don’t contain enough structural information they cannot be read back as a wxMaxima session.

 ### .wxm

 .wxm files contain the input for Maxima, as well as any text cells, title cells and chapter or section cells the user has typed in.
 On maxima versions
 >5.38 they can be read using maxima's load() function just as .mac files can be.
-Maximaâs output is not saved along with the .wxm file, though.
+Maxima’s output is not saved along with the .wxm file, though.

 ### .wxmx